msande231/msande231.github.io/syllabus.markdown

 - Granovetter (1983) "The Strength of Weak Ties: A Network Theory Revisited," Sociological Theory.
 - Gee, Jones, Burke (2017) "Social Networks and Labor Markets: How Strong Ties Relate to Job Finding on Facebook’s Social Network," J Labor Economics.
 - Gee et al. (2017) "The paradox of weak ties in 55 countries," Journal of Economic Behavior & Organization.
-- Rajkumar et al. (2022) "A causal test of the strength of weak ties," Science.

 ## Week 3 -- Search engines ##
 **Tues 10/10 & Thurs 10/12**